mlamont/pear/notes.md

   - but have a constructor anyway, to leave the contract in an initialized state, mitigating certain attacks
     - `constructor() initializer {}`
 - when deploying:
-  - default initializing function is `initialize`, else specify the `initializer` function, and
+  - default initializing function is `initialize`, else specify the `initializer` function
-  - provide AAA address

 ```
 // scripts/deploy_upgradeable_adminbox.js